DeKUT-DSAIL/arm-dev-summit/water_level_hardware/README.md

 - One 3.7V Lithium ion battery
 - [MT3608 Step-Up Adjustable DC-DC Switching Boost Converter](https://www.addicore.com/MT3608-Boost-Converter-p/ad300.htm)
 ### :arrow_down_small: Access to the LoRa Gateway
+:arrow_right: **If you have access gateway, we will follow the following development steps.**